Reviews You Can Rely On

 Credit: Jessica Haist

 Water is the essence of life.
 Our bodies are largely made up of water, and sufficient hydration is imperative to ensure safety and longevity at home, on the trail…anywhere.
-When you're out exploring either in the front or backcountry, carrying all the water you need can be exhausting and unnecessary.
+Carrying all the water you need can be exhausting and unnecessary when you're out exploring either in the front or backcountry.
 Snow, streams, lakes, ponds, rivers, and spring seeps are all water sources.
 Unfortunately, not all backcountry water is safe to drink.
-The easiest solution is to carry a water filter or purification system with you to keep you protected from harmful pathogens.
-But, before buying, it's important to know what to look for and buy a product that offers the conveniences you need based on how you prefer to travel.
+The easiest solution is to carry a water filter or purification system to protect you from harmful pathogens.
+But before buying, it's important to know what to look for and buy a product that offers the conveniences you need based on how you prefer to travel.

 Water Treatment

-Floating in different water sources are contaminants invisible to the human eye.
-In North America, bacteria and protozoan cysts like Giardia and Cryptosporidium are the largest concern.
+Contaminants invisible to the human eye float in different water sources.
+Bacteria and protozoan cysts like Giardia and Cryptosporidium are the largest concern in North America.
 In developing nations, more serious viruses like Hepatitis A may be present.
 What you can eliminate depends on your treatment system.
-So what treatment systems exist and what do they remove?
+So what treatment systems exist, and what do they remove?

 Purifiers vs. Filters